kudobuilder/kudo/docs/cli.md

 ### List Instances

-In order to inspect instances deployed by `KUDO` we need to get an overview of all instances running.
-Therefor we use the `list` command which has subcommands to show all available instances:
+In order to inspect instances deployed by `KUDO`, we can get an overview of all instances running by using the `list` command.
+This command has subcommands to filter its result:

 `kubectl kudo list instances --namespace=<default> --kubeconfig=<$HOME/.kube/config>`